LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part2.md

 4. What is OTLP?
 5. Why is OTLP needed?
 6. What are the disadvantages of gRPC in internal cluster communication ?
-7. Give 2 alternatives to OTLP and explain them in detail con's and pro's of each one.
+7. Give 2 alternatives to OTLP and explain them in detail.
+Provide pro's and con's of each of them.
 8. What is exactly OTLP specification - explain.
 9. Write a short paragraph explaining about OpenTelemetry specification.
 10. What are the semantic conventions specifications in OpenTelemetry and why are they needed?